SUSTAINABLE GLOBAL EXPERIENCE™

 By incorporating Carbon Literacy Training into this programme, we aim to equip students with a solid educational foundation and understanding of the importance of adopting a carbon-conscious lifestyle.

-- 5-night field trip to Amsterdam, giving participants hands-on industry experience in a global context
+- 5-night field trip to Brussels, giving participants hands-on industry experience in a global context

 - Introduction to a carbon-conscious culture

 - Any carbon generated will be offset 150% through Gold Standard offsetting projects

 - Sustainability themes weaved throughout each component of the programme

 |SUNDAY||Arrival & welcome dinner|

 |MONDAY||Orientation & project setup||Sustainable city tour|

 |TUESDAY||Masterclasses at sector-aligned businesses in the city/region||Group project work and free time to explore|